home-anthill/api-server/docs/local-development.md

 6. Build and flash firmwares

 - Open `devices/device/device.ino` with ArduinoIDE and flash the firmware on a ESP32S2 DevKit-C boad
-- Open `sensors/sensor-thl/sensor-thl.ino` with ArduinoIDE and flash the firmware on a ESP32S2 DevKit-C boad
-- Open `sensors/sensor-light/sensor-light.ino` with ArduinoIDE and flash the firmware on a ESP32S2 DevKit-C boad
+- Open `sensors/sensor-dht-light/sensor-dht-light.ino` with ArduinoIDE and flash the firmware on a ESP32S2 DevKit-C boad
 - Open `sensors/sensor-airquality/sensor-airquality.ino` with ArduinoIDE and flash the firmware on a ESP32S2 DevKit-C boad
-- Open `sensors/sensor-airpressure/sensor-airpressure.ino` with ArduinoIDE and flash the firmware on a ESP32S2 DevKit-C boad
+- Open `sensors/sensor-barometer/sensor-barometer.ino` with ArduinoIDE and flash the firmware on a ESP32S2 DevKit-C boad